 LeBron James is set to produce a film based upon a book written about his experiences in youth basketball while growing up in Akron, Ohio, reports TMZ Sports.

-The Los Angeles Lakers superstar, along with longtime business partner Maverick Partner and production company SpringHill Entertainment, have signed on to co-produce the film with two other production companies.
+The Los Angeles Lakers superstar, along with longtime business partner Maverick Carter and production company SpringHill Entertainment, have signed on to co-produce the film with two other production companies.
 Renowned music video director Chris Robinson has been tabbed as director of a screenplay written by Juel Taylor and Tony Rettenmaier.

 The movie is inspired by 2009’s “Shooting Stars,” a book James co-wrote with “Friday Night Lights” author Buzz Bissinger.
 The story centers on how James and his childhood friends overcome obstacles to win a championship that inspired lifelong friendships.